Nxt Price Hits $0.0014 on Top Exchanges (NXT)

-Nxt (NXT) traded down 0.2% against the dollar during the 1 day period ending at 12:00 PM E.T. on April 11th.
-Nxt has a total market cap of $2.47 million and $7.59 worth of Nxt was traded on exchanges in the last day.
-One Nxt coin can currently be bought for approximately $0.0014 or 0.00000002 BTC on popular cryptocurrency exchanges.
-In the last week, Nxt has traded up 3.7% against the dollar.
+Nxt (NXT) traded 0.8% lower against the dollar during the twenty-four hour period ending at 10:00 AM E.T. on April 12th.
+Nxt has a market capitalization of $2.47 million and approximately $52.37 worth of Nxt was traded on exchanges in the last day.
+In the last seven days, Nxt has traded down 1.6% against the dollar.
+One Nxt coin can currently be bought for about $0.0014 or 0.00000002 BTC on exchanges.

-Nxt (CRYPTO:NXT) is a PoS/LPoS coin that uses the PoS hashing algorithm.
-It launched on November 24th, 2013.
+Nxt is a PoS/LPoS coin that uses the PoS hashing algorithm.
+It was first traded on November 24th, 2013.
 Nxt’s total supply is 998,999,942 coins.
+The Reddit community for Nxt is https://reddit.com/r/nxt and the currency’s Github account can be viewed here.
 Nxt’s official Twitter account is @nxtcommunity and its Facebook page is accessible here.
-The Reddit community for Nxt is https://reddit.com/r/nxt and the currency’s Github account can be viewed here.
+The official website for Nxt is www.jelurida.com/nxt.
 The official message board for Nxt is talk.jelurida.com.
-The official website for Nxt is www.jelurida.com/nxt.

 According to CryptoCompare, “Nxt is an open-source blockchain platform that was launched in November 2013 and is the first to rely entirely on a proof-of-stake consensus protocol.
 Written from scratch in Java, it has influenced many other projects and has proven to be one of the most tested and reliable platforms in the industry.
 Nxt has a user-friendly and decentralized asset exchange, and its simple but flexible architecture makes it easy for blockchain adoption.
 It has been live for over 6 years with no downtime, major bugs, or successful exploits and has a reputation as one of the most secure platforms in the industry.”